 Determine that the licensee performs radiation surveys in accordance with 10 CFR 20.1501(a) and (b) and the license requirements.

-Verify that the radiation survey program posting requirements in 10 CFR 20.1902.
+Verify that the radiation survey program complies with posting requirements in 10 CFR 20.1902.

 Verify that the radiation survey records are maintained in accordance with 10 CFR 20.2103.